kubernetes-sigs/kube-api-linter/docs/linters.md

 **Type constraints:**

 The `typeConstraint` field allows you to restrict which Go types a marker can be applied to.
-This ensures that markers are only used with compatible data types (e.g., numeric markers like `Minimum` are only applied to integer types).
+This ensures that markers are only used with compatible data types (e.g., numeric markers like `Minimum` are only applied to integer and number types).

 **Type constraint fields:**
-- `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `string`, `boolean`, `array`, `object`)
+- `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `number`, `string`, `boolean`, `array`, `object`)
 - `elementConstraint`: Nested constraint for array element types (only valid when `allowedSchemaTypes` includes `array`)

 **Named type constraint values:**